Kush2806/SQL-Query-Generator/README.md

 ---

-# AI SQL Query Generator
+# AI SQL Query Generator | Chat with Database

 This repository provides an AI-powered tool for generating SQL queries from natural language questions, with a focus on schema-aware, context-restricted query generation.
 It leverages large language models (LLMs) and provides both a web interface (via Streamlit) and supporting scripts for experimentation and database interaction.